tgvaughan/FORTH.jl/README.md

-This package owes a massive debt to the existence of the literate programming project [JonesForth] (https://rwmj.wordpress.com/2010/08/07/jonesforth-git-repository/), which I believe I've had more fun reading than any other piece of code.
+This package owes a massive debt to the existence of the literate programming project [JonesForth] (https://rwmj.wordpress.com/2010/08/07/jonesforth-git-repository/), which was an amazing read.
 To a large degree my package is simply a port of that project from x86 assembly + forth to julia + forth, although the mapping is in a few places non-trivial due to the fact that julia is a high level language.
 A huge proportion (say 80%) of the library code in src/lib.4th is directly copied from JonesForth.
 (The fact that it was possible to reuse this code was satisfying in its own right!)
 I've added some additional core definitions and modified some of the others to be a little bit closer to the behaviour of ANS forth (or at least FORTH 83).

 There's quite a lot to say about the implementation, especially due to its high-level grounding, but that will have to wait for another time.